apereo/cas/cas-server-documentation/integration/Attribute-Release.md

 ### Components

-### `PrincipalAttributesRepository`
-Parent component that describes the relationship between a CAS `Principal` and the underlying attribute repository source.

 ### Default
 The default relationship between a CAS `Principal` and the underlying attribute repository source, such that principal attributes are kept as they are without